microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

    This command helps us to unstage only a particular file at once that we don't want to include for the next commit.

 1. **Persisting your work**.
-At this point you've added the files to a so called _staging area_.
+At this point you've added the files to a so-called _staging area_.
 A place where Git is tracking your files.
 To make the change permanent you need to _commit_ the files.
 To do so you create a _commit_ with the `git commit` command.
 A _commit_ represents a saving point in the history of your repo.
 Type the following to create a _commit_:

    ```bash
    git commit -m "first commit"